BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 If there are no possible options for player or NPC (either from not meeting any conditions or being not defined) the conversations ends.
 If the conversation ends unexpectedly, check the console - it could be an error in the configuration.

-This can and will be a little confusing, so you should name your options, conditions and events in a way which you will understand in the future.
+This can and will be a little confusing, so you should name your options, conditions and actions in a way which you will understand in the future.
 Don't worry though, if you make some mistake in configuration, the plugin will tell you this when running `/bq reload`.